 The tension of a zip line refers to how tight the cable is.
 Cable tension can be a large factor in the installation and performance of a zip line.
-It affects the speed and altitude of the rider, as well as the amount of strain the zip line puts on the anchor trees or poles when loaded.
+It affects the speed and height of a rider, as well as the amount of strain the zip line puts on the anchor trees or poles when loaded.
+Achieving proper cable tension is also one of the most difficult aspects of installing a zip line.

 A zip line with lower cable tension will start faster, but can easily run out of speed towards the end.
 Think of a marble dropped into a large bowl; starting out quickly as it drops into the low point, but slowing down as it has to travel uphill over the second half.

-If your zip line ride as a whole is a bit slow, tightening your turnbuckle just might do the trick.
+If your zip line is running a little bit slow, sometimes tightening your turnbuckle can be just the trick.
 If it’s running a little fast and you have some room to adjust, try giving it some slack.